kriogenia/empathy-academy-search-path-module/README.md

 | type | `no` | \<string\>[,\<string\>]* |  \<empty\> | Comma separated list of types to which titles must belong to |
 | year | `no` | \<YYYY\>/\<YYYY\>[,\<YYYY\>/\<YYYY\>]* |  \<empty\> | Comma separated list of ranges, such as 2000/2010, to which titles have been released during such period

-For example, the following query searches the action or adventure movies titled Avengers release between 2010 and 2016.
+For example, the following query searches the action or adventure movies titled Avengers released between 2010 and 2016.

 ```
 http://localhost:8080/search?query=Avengers&genres=Action,Adventure&type=movie&year=2010/2016